Dalhem

 Dalhem (/fr/; Dålem) is a municipality of Wallonia located in the province of Liège, Belgium.

 On 1 January 2012 Dalhem had a total population of 6,996.
-The total area is 36.06 km² which gives a population density of 180 inhabitants per km².
+The total area is 36.06 km^{2} which gives a population density of 180 inhabitants per km^{2}.
 The name Dalhem is of Germanic origin and means "place of residence in the valley" (lit. dale home/dale ham).

 Locations in the Municipality

 The municipality of Dalhem consists of the following districts: Berneau, Bombaye, Dalhem, Feneur, Mortroux, Neufchâteau, Saint-André, and Warsage.
 The current municipality was formed during the fusion of the Belgian municipalities in 1977.
 The Château de Wodémont is within the municipality.

 History

 Already in 1080 a fortress was built in Dalhem on a high rock, where the Berwijn and Bolland rivers merged.
 Dalhem experienced its first major development since the 12th century, when a few "lords of Voeren" began moving to Dalhem in 1180 and began calling themselves "lords of Dalhem."
 Then their goods were transferred to the Count of Hochstaden, making Dalhem a county.
 The town of Dalhem grew into the administrative center and core of the county of Dalhem, next to 's-Gravenvoeren (the original Voeren), where the legal power resided.
 In 1244 it definitively lost its independence and from then on fell indirectly under the Duchy of Brabant.

 In 1239, after the duke had defeated the last count of Dalhem, Dirk van Hochstaden, a treaty was concluded in 1244, whereby Dirk van Hochstaden left Dalhem to Brabant for good.
 From now on a final bailiff or cross-country would take over the reign in the name of the duke.
 Together with the Land of Valkenburg and Rolduc, Dalhem was henceforth referred to in the official documents as the 'Lands of Overmaas'.
 This was sometimes also considered to include Limburg, as a result of which the four lands together received the title 'Province of Limburg'.
 Until the dissolution of the county of Dalhem in 1797, the town of Dalhem was furthermore the capital of the county and the capital of one of the Dalhem possession.